 STEP ONE – NOMINATION PHASE

-Nominations open on January 28 and will close on March 31, 2019.
+Nominations open on TBA and will close on TBA.
 Nominate here during this period.

 - Your commitment to the cotton industry and how your personal and/or work-related achievements have made a positive contribution to the industry